 "Be forewarned that chapter 2 is the densest science section of the book.
-Nonetheless, it's a good way for those of us with little interest in science to painlessly learn how today's scientists in the main stream of biology actually perceive evolutionary processes at work in the realm of life.
+Nonetheless, it's a good way for those with little interest in science to easily learn the core elements of the science of evolution not as it is caricatured in the public arena, but as it is actually known by scientists today in the main stream of biology.

-"Chapter 3 will be very easy to understand.
-It is written in sermon form, and it is an excellent way to glimpse some of the core concepts that Dowd will cover in detail in later chapters."
+"Be forewarned that chapter 3 is exactly the opposite.
+Chapter 3 is written sermon-style, so it is flowing, personal, and may challenge the sermon-phobic among us!
+Nevertheless it is an excellent way to glimpse some of the core concepts that Dowd will cover in detail in later chapters."